Nomenclature codes: Unregulated taxa

-The botanical code is applied primarily to the ranks of family and below.
-There are some rules for names above the rank of family, but the principle of priority does not apply to them, and the principle of typification is optional.
+The botanical code is applied primarily to the ranks of superfamily and below.
+There are some rules for names above the rank of superfamily, but the principle of priority does not apply to them, and the principle of typification is optional.
 These names may be either automatically typified names or be descriptive names.
 In some circumstances, a taxon has two possible names (e.g., Chrysophyceae Pascher, 1914, nom. descrip.; Hibberd, 1976, nom. typificatum).
 Descriptive names are problematic, once that, if a taxon is split, it is not obvious which new group takes the existing name.
 Meanwhile, with typified names, the existing name is taken by the new group that still bears the type of this name.
 However, typified names present special problems for microorganisms.